Pregnant women may be at higher risk for more serious illness from COVID-19, the coronavirus disease spreading here and across the world.

 Childbirth and Your Baby

-- Babies born to mothers with COVID-19 have not tested positive for the virus at birth.
+- Most babies born to mothers with COVID-19 have not tested positive for the virus at birth.

 Talk to your obstetrician or midwife about any concerns you have.
 Take good care of yourself and your developing baby.